-The Cultural Committee of the Indian Institute of Management Udaipur strives to celebrate the cultural diversity on campus by celebrating various cultural festivals and events.
-The committee ensures that the students have a home-away-from-home experience at IIM Udaipur.
-The committee provides enough opportunities for the students to relax and enjoy campus life amidst rigorous academics.
-In short, we fill colors in the student life at IIM Udaipur.
+The Cultural Committee of the Indian Institute of Management Udaipur strives to celebrate cultural diversity on campus by celebrating various cultural festivals and events.
+They ensure that the students have a home-away-from-home experience at IIM Udaipur.
+The committee provides multiple opportunities for the students to relax and enjoy campus life amidst rigorous academics.
+In short, they fill colours in the student life at IIM Udaipur.

-The members of the IIMU community come from diverse backgrounds and celebrating our differences and similarities helps us unite and learn from each other.
-Cultural sensitivity is important in today's business world and the cultural committee strives to ensure the same on campus.
-The committee also seeks to provide platforms for students to showcase their talents and creativity by collaborating with other clubs like FootWorx, Octaves, CreArt and Live Puppets and organizing various events throughout the year.
+The members of the IIMU community come from diverse backgrounds, and celebrating our differences and similarities helps us unite and learn from each other.
+Cultural sensitivity is vital in today's business world, and the cultural committee strives to ensure the same on campus.
+The committee also seeks to provide platforms for students to showcase their talents and creativity by collaborating with other clubs like FootWorx, Octaves, CreArt, and Live Puppets and organizing various events throughout the year.

 IIM Udaipur organized Dandiya Night on the 7th of February 2021.
 The event was mainly conducted as the whole batch missed out on the actual Navaratri festival due to COVID.
 The delightful sight of energetic light-footed young boys and girls swirling in graceful rhythmic Garba and enthusiastically playing Dandiya evoked admiration amongst all present there.
 Traditional Garba music, Dandiya numbers, along with some peppy Bollywood songs, kept everyone glued to the dance floor throughout the evening till the very end of the event.
 The students enjoyed it thoroughly, and the event was a grand success.